 There are certain life circumstances that make you a good candidate for a short-term health insurance policy.

-- You’ve had a birthday and now you’re too old to still be on your parents’ insurance policy.
+- You turned 27, so you’re too old to still be on your parents’ insurance policy.

 - You missed Marketplace Open Enrollment.